ameerah-2/Electronics-and-electrical-power-1/README.md

 # Electronics-and-electrical-power-1
-first task on this path
+this is my first task on this path the task is design of a brushless motor control system and including electronic circt design and steps to setup arduino Uno R3